andi611/LibSVM-Classification/Readme.md

 ### Abalone Dataset Preprocessing
 - Specify each entry to either one of the data type: (`int`, `str`)
-- Change the first column (which is categorical and in `str`) into one-hot encoding vectors.
+- Change the first column (the sex attribute which is categorical and in `str`) into one-hot encoding vectors.
-- Write to LibSVM format.
+- Write the resulting feature into LibSVM format.

 ### Income Dataset Preprocessing
 - Specify each entry to either one of the data type: (`int`, `str`)